-Expenses of sales and commissions would be added to your original cost basis to arrive at the amount to enter for Cost or other basis.
-The TaxAct program does not ask for these items separately.
-Therefore, you will want to keep detailed records to support this entry.
+You need to add expenses of sales and commissions to your original cost basis to calculate the cost or other basis amount.
+The TaxAct interview process does not ask for these items separately; you need to keep detailed records to complete this entry.

 Form 1099-B transactions.
 If you sold property, such as stocks, bonds, or certain commodities, through a broker, you should receive Form 1099-B from the broker.
 Use the Form 1099-B to complete Form 8949 and/or Schedule D (Form 1040).

 If you received a Form 1099-B for a transaction, you usually report the transaction on Form 8949.
 Report the proceeds shown in box 1d of Form 1099-B in column (d) of either Part I or Part II of Form 8949, whichever applies.